 To protect a workbook, you need to use VBA’s PROTECT method.
 By using this method, you can use a password, or even you can activate workbook protection without a password.
-But there’s one thing that you need to take care of that the password that you use is a CASE-SENSITIVE.
+But there’s one thing that you need to take care of the password that you use is a CASE-SENSITIVE.

 - Specify the workbook that you want to protect.